You can upload files to your OneDrive for Business library or SharePoint team site, by just dragging them from your computer.

 Drag the files to the space in the SharePoint library where it says drag files here.

-Note: If you're using Windows 10 Edge browser, drag and drop might not work.
+Drag and drop might not work.
 Use New document or Upload instead.

 Not sure where to add the files?
 See Should I save my documents to OneDrive for Business or a team site?